The Phil and Eli Taylor Performance Academy for Young Artists

 The Taylor Academy provides exceptional teaching by dedicated faculty, as well as access to outstanding facilities and performance opportunities.
 This comprehensive program has developed the performance skills, musicianship, and academic excellence of its students, creating concert artists; members of major orchestras and ensembles; teachers; and cultural leaders.
 Graduates of the program include many of Canada’s leading performing artists, such as Mariko Anraku, Martin Beaver, Roman Borys, Robert Gleadow, Stewart Goodyear, Yi-Jia Susanne Hou, and Jan Lisiecki—individuals who have achieved success and recognition around the world and allowed Canada to take its place among global leaders in the performing arts.

-The Taylor Academy has completed auditions for 2016-17.
+The Taylor Academy is now accepting applications for auditions for 2017-18.
 Learn more about applying for September 2017 via our How to Apply page.